PankajWorks/ambari-agent-simulator/README.md

 Finally, we use "up" command to run this cluster.

 ## <a name="issues"></a>Issues
 * After use command "up", you need to log into Ambari-Server, and use "ambari-server start" to manually start Ambari-Server, This is supposed to be a bug.
 If you check the log of Ambari-Server, you will see that, actually Ambari-Server has run for a short time, but then gets terminated.
 The reason might be related to SSH.
 * This tool does NOT support parallel usage
 * If GCE has no enough resource, the cluster returned to you will have a smaller number of VM
 * Don't merge your cluster into someone else's cluster.
-Actually you can do it, but you have to dig into the network, and make sure the IP configuration is right.
+Actually you can do it, but you have to dig into the network, and make sure the IP configuration is right (all in one subnet and no overlap).

 ## Suggestions
-* Make sure your cluster name is unique, or you might cause trouble to other people's VM
+* Make sure your cluster name is unique, or you might cause trouble to other people's VM on GCE
 * Do NOT use "docker attach" any more, just use SSH.
 If you did it, Use CTRL + P, then CTRL + Q to exit Docker container.
 * Remove ~/.ssh/know_hosts files, especially if you run a large cluster.
 You might get a warning from SSH, because the new GCE VM assigned to you might have the same IP with the VMs you saved in know_hosts file.
 Remove .ssh/know_hosts before run this script.